Log in

 - Work 40-50 hour weeks.

-- Retire in your 60s and have time freedom.
+- Retire in your 60s and have more time freedom.

-At age 62 you can get social security payments from the government.
+At age 62 you can apply to receive social security payments from the government.

-And take money out of your retirement accounts.
+And take money out of your retirement accounts to pay your bills.

-Most people follow the "old way" of doing things.
+Most people still follow this "old way" of doing things.

-Daily living costs seemed higher than the wages many companies were willing to pay.
+- Daily living costs seemed higher than the wages many companies were willing to pay their employees.

 Will I ever be able to retire?